rickpeters/wan-pinger/README.md

 * a sample config.yaml is provided
 * it is open-source and you are allowed to adapt it in any way you like but I would like to hear what you did :-)

+## installation

+since this is a python program it has a few dependency's:

+* The blinkt led-strip requires specific modules, google for [*pimoroni blinkt*](https://learn.pimoroni.com/tutorial/sandyj/getting-started-with-blinkt) to find out more, this will also check the python and pip installation that's necessary.
+* There is a `requirements.txt`, so running a `sudo pip install -r requirements.txt` is enough.
+Performing with `sudo` is essential otherwise the init.d script won't work!

 ## configuration

 By default the script pings *www.google.com* each second, if latency is below 25 ms it is determined fine (green) and above 60 ms it is bad (red).
 Between minimum and maximum a scale between green and red on a hue scale is used with 80 discrete values.
 A lot of parameters can be customized in a config.yaml.
 A test mode is available, as is a debug mode.